 Talking about recovery and substance use can also help to eliminate stigma and increase awareness in the community.
 “The important thing is broadening that support network,” says Smith.
 “The more [people] talk about it, the more the community is educated.”

 If you or someone you know would benefit from our services, please reach out for help.
 You are not alone, and recovery is possible.
-Pillars Community Health offers many Mental Health and Addictions services, including same-day assessments, access to other resources, and more.
+Pillars Community Health offers many Mental Health and Substance Use Disorder services, including same-day assessments, access to other resources, and more.
 Click aquí for more information.